 - If possible, please ask the family to keep the suspect infant formula in a safe place, away from further human or animal contact, so further testing can be done if needed. - If parents bring the suspect formula with them, please handle it as little as possible, place in a clean cardboard box, store it securely and label it with the child's admission label.
 The police may request the formula for forensic examination. - You may wish to provide the Feeding your baby infant formula information sheet compiled by the Ministry of Health and Ministry for Primary Industries.
-This can downloaded from the website: www.foodprotection.govt.nz/for-consumers - Please ask the family to bring the child back to the emergency department for assessment if the child has any of the symptoms.
+This will be available to download from the website: www.foodprotection.govt.nz/for-consumers - Please ask the family to bring the child back to the emergency department for assessment if the child has any of the symptoms stated on the back cover of the Well Child Book.
 If transport issues are present or the child becomes more unwell, advise them that a '111' Emergency Services call should be made.